Dimeric Fatty Acid Market

 UK

 UK’s sales are expected to register a CAGR of 4.8% in the assessment term.
 The industry in UK is supported by a high emphasis on sustainability, green chemistry, and regulatory compliance, which drive higher usage of dimeric fatty acids, especially in coatings and adhesives.
-Construction and infrastructure applications are embracing environmentally friendly epoxy resins cured using reactive polyamides, and performance requirements in the marine and aerospace industries are increasing demand also.
+Construction and infrastructure applications are embracing environmentally friendly epoxy resins cured using reactive polyamides, and performance requirements in the marine and aerospace industries are also increasing demand.

-Since leaving the EU, the UK has been setting its own chemical safety standards independently of the EU, presenting challenges and opportunities for indigenous producers.
+Since leaving the EU, the UK has been setting its chemical safety standards independently of the EU, presenting challenges and opportunities for indigenous producers.
 Governmental incentives for biodegradable and low-toxicity products are stimulating R&D activities in bio-based polymers.

 France